 Before you contact your retailer, you should consider:

-- A regular amount that you will be able to pay as part of a payment arrangement.
+- a regular amount that you will be able to pay as part of a payment arrangement.

-If you agree to a payment arrangement in order to have your water restriction removed, it is important that you can afford to maintain that payment arrangement.
+If you agree to a payment arrangement to have your water restriction removed, it is important that you can afford to maintain that payment arrangement.
 If you miss any payments, the arrangement will be broken and you may face water restriction again.

 If you were restricted for not providing access to your meter, you will not have the restriction removed until you can provide access to the meter.
 You should speak to your retailer and provide access within 10 business days of the date of restriction to assure your restriction is removed.